faerber-lab/faerber-lab.github.io/_news/8_postdocE13_2025.md

 You can also send your application via post to **TU Dresden, ScaDS.AI, Prof. Dr.-Ing.
 Michael Färber, Strehlener Str.
 12-14, 01069 Dresden**.
 Please submit copies only, as your application will not be returned to you.

 Expenses incurred in attending interviews can be reimbursed.
-Feel free to reach out with questions!
+Feel free to reach out with questions: [michael.faerber@tu-dresden.de](mailto:michael.faerber@tu-dresden.de)

 For full details, see the [Postdoc E13 call](assets/pdf/Call_for_Postdoc_E13_2025.pdf).